Richard dropped in late morning after a quick breakfast with the girls, informing Gwen he would return by Thursday.

-“I don’t think that’s the point,” Petra teased her.
-“You’re a one-woman mana battery!
+"I don't think that's the point," Petra teased her.
+"You're a one-woman mana battery!
 They should send you to power the siege engines.
-Tell em you can start with an Iron Golem straight up.”
+Tell them you can jump an Iron Golem straight up."

 "Well, babulya, what do you think?"
 Gwen enquired.
 "Does this mean I am more proficient in my two Major schools now?"

-“Alright, Babulya,” Gwen replied, seeing just how distracted her grandmother was.
-She hoped that her affinity increase wasn’t something which came with a deadly side effect.
+"Alright, Babulya," Gwen replied, seeing how distracted her grandmother was.
+She hoped her affinity increase wasn't something with a deadly side effect.

-“Where do you want to go?”
-Petra asked, likewise disappointed that their grandmother would not be joining them.
+"Where do you want to go?"
+Petra asked.

-She was feeling a little hungrier now after that liberal expenditure of Void-matter.
+She was feeling a little hungrier after that liberal expenditure of Void matter.

 "I know a little place where they sell Beggar's Chicken."

-“Oh yes!”
+"Oh yes!"
 Gwen assured her with eager eyes.
-“We can take one back for Babulya as well.
+"We can take one back for Babulya as well.
 Babulya, it's a wonderful dish!
 You have to try it.
-I’ll store the whole thing in my ring.”
+I can store the whole thing in my ring.
+Is that okay, Babulya?"

-At the mention of her brother and grandfather, Gwen felt her enthusiasm doused somewhat.
-Petra patted her shoulders, then the two left their babulya to her devices.
+Gwen felt her enthusiasm doused somewhat at the mention of her brother and grandfather.
+Petra patted her shoulders.
+For now, they could only leave their babulya to her devices.

 After polishing off a Beggar's Chicken in a jam-packed Fengbo Village, Gwen received a Message from Magister Wen to attend the training hall at Fudan.

-“Let’s go,” she meticulously wiped her hands, making sure that she finished off her winter-melon soup.
+"Let's go," she meticulously wiped her hands, ensuring that she finished her winter-melon soup.